 Once you have clarity on the kind of experience would best suit your needs, research what the best practices are for that service that would ensure the highest level of safety, comfort and successful outcome for participants.

-Bear in mind that since iboga and ibogaine therapy are pioneering fields of addiction treatment, so some treatment providers may not have the latest scientific information.
-That being said, if you, as a treatment seeker, are empowered with knowledge about the medicines and good medical protocol, it will be easier for you to determine whether the provider or center is following clinical best practices.
+Since iboga and ibogaine therapy are pioneering fields of addiction treatment, some treatment providers may not have the latest scientific information.
+If you, as a treatment seeker, are empowered with knowledge about the medicines and good medical protocol, it will be easier for you to determine whether the provider or center is following clinical best practices.

 4. Research Providers and Treatment Centers Extensively Online